August 17, 2015

 Our marriages are not static.
 We are either growing together or growing apart.
 Feelings fade.
 Years pass.
 It’s up to us.

-So what’s the secret to creating our own fairy tale?
 It’s realizing that we must author our own love story.